openhab/openhab-addons/bundles/org.openhab.binding.amazonechocontrol/README.md

 #### smarthome.items:

 Sample for the Thing echo1 only.
 But it will work in the same way for the other things, only replace the thing name in the channel link.
-Take a look in the channel description above to know, which channels are supported by your thing type.
+Take a look in the channel description above to know which channels are supported by your thing type.

 ```
 // Lights and lightgroups